Fast and energy-efficient neuromorphic deep learning with first-spike times

-At first glance, demands for precision appear at odds with the ``imperfect", variable nature of microscopic physical substrates, both biological and artificial.
-We met this challenge by incorporating output spike times directly into the backward pass, thereby extending the applicability of our framework to a wide range of substrates, including, in particular, \dls.
-Unlike other approaches \citep{mostafa2017supervised,comsa2020temporal,kheradpisheh2020s4nn} we did not use any kind of clocking or bias spikes for MNIST classification, thereby being independent of any absolute time reference or global clock signal.
+At first glance, demands for precision appear at odds with the imperfect, variable nature of microscopic physical substrates, both biological and artificial.
+We met this challenge by incorporating output spike times directly into the backward pass.
+With this, the theoretical requirement of exact ratios of membrane to synaptic time constants is significantly softened, which greatly extends the applicability of our framework to a wide range of substrates, including, in particular, \dls.

 By requiring only spike times, the proposed learning framework has minimal demands for neuromorphic hardware and becomes inherently robust towards substrate-induced distortions.
-This makes it suitable for a wide range of neuromorphic platforms.
+This further enhances its suitability for a wide range of neuromorphic platforms.

 Bolstered by the design characteristics of the \dls system, our implementation achieves a time-to-classification of about \SI{10}{\micro\second} after receiving the first spike.
-Including relaxation between patterns and communication, the complete MNIST test set with 10.000 samples is classified in less than \SI{1}{\second} with an energy consumption of about \SI{16}{\micro\joule} per classification, which compares favorably with other neuromorphic solutions for pattern classification.
-The energy and time characteristics of this implementation do not deteriorate for increased layer sizes because neurons communicate asynchronously, and their dynamics are emulated independently, with only a minor contribution to the power consumption of the whole chip.
+Including relaxation between patterns and communication, the complete MNIST test set with 10\,000 samples is classified in less than \SI{1}{\second} with an energy consumption of about \SI{8.4}{\micro\joule} per classification, which compares favorably with other neuromorphic solutions for pattern classification.
+The time characteristics of this implementation do not deteriorate for increased layer sizes because neurons communicate asynchronously and their dynamics are emulated independently.
+For the current incarnation of \dls, an increase in spiking activity only has a negligible effect on power consumption.
+Furthermore, for larger numbers of neurons we would expect only a weak increase of the power drain.

+We also stress that, in contrast to, e.g., GPUs, our system was used to process input data sequentially.
+Our reported classification speed is thus a direct consequence of our coding scheme combined with the system's accelerated dynamics.
+Further increasing the throughput by parallelization (simultaneously using multiple chips) is straightforward and would not affect the required energy per classification.

+Due to the complexity of our exact gradient-based rules, our hardware networks were trained using updates calculated off-chip based on emulated spike times.
+Early, promising simulations using a significantly simplified learning rule, however, suggest the possibility of an on-chip implementation of our framework.
+Furthermore, we note that our learning rules require three components that can all be made available at the locus of the synapse: pre- and post-synaptic spikes, as in classical spike-timing-dependent plasticity, and an error term, which could be propagated by mechanisms such as those proposed in, e.g.,~\citep{Payeur2020Bursts,sacramento2018}.
+This raises the intriguing possibility for our framework to help explain learning in biological substrates as well.